-1 Smarter Balanced Assessments will be administered for the first time in the 2014-2015 academic year.
+6Smarter Balanced Assessments will be administered for the first time in the 2014-15 academic year.
 These assessments are administered in Grades 3-8 and Grade 11.
-Contingent upon approval of the waiver submitted to the U.S. Department of Education (USED) regarding the use of student test data in educator evaluation in 2014-2015, districts may not be required to link student test data to educator evaluation and support in 2014-2015 only.
-Additionally, due to the transition to the new state assessments, there will not be an SPI available for 2014-2015.
+Pending approval of the waiver submitted to the United States Department of Education (USED) the CSDE has requested continued flexibility, through at least the 2015-16 school year, regarding the requirement to incorporate the state test as a measure of student growth in educator evaluation.

-As noted, the model applies to all administrators holding an 092 endorsement.
+As noted, the model applies to all administrators holding an og2 endorsement.
 Because of the fundamental role that principals play in building strong schools for communities and students, and because their leadership has a significant impact on outcomes for students, the descriptions and examples focus on principals.
 However, where there are design differences for assistant principals and central office administrators, the differences are noted.